timkql/CTD_Dino_Game/docs.md

         self.y_vel = JUMP_SPEED
         return
 ```
+### Update position function
+Finds the next value for the y-position based on the current y-velocity.
+Flips the y-velocity once maximum y-position has been reached.
 ```py
     def update_y_pos(self):
         """Performs physics calculations to find the new vertical position of the sprite"""